NegatioN/firefox-link-extension/README.md

 5. Make popup look smoother
 6. Execute a post request to selected URL with content.
 7. Allow config of HTTP vs HTTPS somewhere? (without manual prefix)
+8. Configure settings for how many values to send in POST, and which types of data to send?
+9. Add attribution of icon: https://www.iconfinder.com/iconsets/seo-internet-marketing-flat-icons